Nutty

 If you’re coming to the end of your fixed-rate mortgage, the answer is almost always yes.
 Your lender’s SVR will usually be a lot more expensive than the rates you’re used to paying.
 And no-one likes paying more than they have to!

 If you’re not coming to the end of a fixed-rate mortgage, however, the answer will depend on why you’re doing it.
 If you’re remortgaging because you’ve found a better deal then hurrah!
 That totally sounds worthwhile, as long as you’re not going to be hit with massive fees.
-If you’re remortgaging to release equity, the answer will depend on how badly you need to unlock that extra cash, and whether you’ll be able to afford the higher interest rates you’re faced with as a result.
+If you’re remortgaging to release equity, the answer will depend on how badly you need to unlock that extra cash, and whether you’ll be able to afford the higher interest rates you might be faced with as a result.

 Ultimately, only you can decide whether remortgaging is right for you.
-But a mortgage broker will be able to help!
+But a mortgage broker will be able to help.

 How to remortgage